Improving attention function in children with ADHD

 EndeavorRx is an ADHD treatment for kids aged 8-12.
 It’s delivered through an immersive video game experience on mobile devices.

 Created by world-class neuroscientists and award-winning game designers, it targets areas of the brain that play a key role in attention function.

 As an FDA-authorized medical device, EndeavorRx must be prescribed by a healthcare professional.
-It is not intended as a stand-alone therapeutic, nor is it a substitute for your child’s medication.
+It should be considered for use as part of a therapeutic program.

 How EndeavorRx works